 Getting pre-approved for a mortgage is one of the first steps toward purchasing and owning a home.
 It is an essential part of the buying process.
-However, nearly half of all homebuyers neglect to get a mortgage pre-approval, which can hamper the process of buying a home and frustrate sellers.
+However, nearly half of all homebuyers neglect to get a mortgage pre-approval, which can hamper the home buying process and frustrate sellers.

-So, it is important to know how to get pre-approved for a mortgage.
+So, knowing how to get pre-approved for a mortgage is crucial.